-example, the Ninth Circuit held that "[p]arties to a contract have no obligation to check the terms on a periodic basis to learn whether they have been changed by the other side.
-Indeed, a party can't unilaterally change the terms of a contract; it must obtain the other party's consent before doing so."197 In Klein, by contrast, the court upheld passive assent for amendments because the procedure had been agreed
+Douglas v.
+United States District Court,238 for example, the Ninth Circuit held that "[p]arties to a contract have no obligation to check the terms on a periodic basis to learn whether they have been changed by the other side.
+Indeed, a party can't unilaterally change the terms of a contract; it must obtain the other party's consent before doing so."239 Likewise, in Stover v.
+Experian Holdings, Inc.,240 the Ninth Circuit held that the plaintiff was not bound by Experian's 2018 amended terms of use merely because she visited the website four years after assenting to the 2014 version of the terms, which provided that users would be bound by the terms of the then-current version when they visited the site in the future.
+The court found that notice had not been provided for the amended terms.
+In Klein, by contrast, the court upheld passive assent for amendments because the procedure for providing notice of amendments by email had been agreed upon initially and was followed by Verizon, even though assent to the original agreement could not have been obtained that same way.

-196Douglas v.
-United States District Court, 495 F.3d 1062 (9th Cir.
-2007).
+$^{\mathbf{238}} Douglas\ v.\ United\ States\ District\ Court,\ 495\ F.3d\ 1062\ (9th\ Cir.\ 2007).$